Plant DetailShow Menu

 Description

-Peonies grow well in the mountains and cooler Piedmont but languish in warm areas because their chilling requirement is difficult meet.
+Peonies grow well in the mountains and cooler Piedmont but languish in warm areas where their chilling requirement is difficult to meet.
 They do best in zones 5–7 but can grow in zones 3–8.
-If you are in a warm area, plant low chill types, such as 'Edulis Superba', 'Felix Crousse', 'Festiva Maxima', 'Mons.
-Jules Elie' and 'Sarah Bernhardt' on cool, north-facing slopes.
+If you are in a warm area, plant low-chill types, do not plant the crowns more than one inch deep, and do not apply mulch in the winter, as it can act like an insulating blanket.
 Overly shaded sites can inhibit flowering.
 This plant is outcompeted by tree roots when planted close to trees.

 Quick ID Hints: